samuelcolvin/smokeshow/README.md

 * **50**: maximum number of sites you can create a day with a given key
 * **30 MB**: maximum site size
 * **25 MB**: maximum size of a file - this is a limit of [Cloudflare's KV store](https://developers.cloudflare.com/workers/platform/limits#kv-limits)

-**Notice:** _smokeshow_ is currently free for anyone to use, but if it starts to cost me a significant amount, I might reduce the limits, or stop it being free.
-Please [watch the github repo](https://github.com/samuelcolvin/smokeshow) to get notifications of changes to the service if you're using it regularly.